dswenn/dswenn.github.io/library.md

 50. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
 51. Theory U: Leading from the Future as It Emerges by Otto Scharmer
 52. Growing Wings On the Way by Rosalind Armson
-53. Thinking in Systems: A Primer by Donella H. Meadows
+53. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane
 54. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
 55. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
-56. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane